resolute/memcache/README.md

 The [`set`](#set), [`add`](#add), [`replace`](#replace) commands accept a
 `flags` property on the optional `options` parameter.
-When using the default serialization and/or the compression functions, flags are set using bitmasks against `stringFlag`, `jsonFlag`, `binaryFlag`, `numberFlag`, and `compressionFlag`.
+When using the default serialization and/or the compression functions, flags are set using bitmask against `stringFlag`, `jsonFlag`, `binaryFlag`, `numberFlag`, and `compressionFlag`.